Matatika/matatika-docs/content/data-visualisation/query.md

 ---

+You select the data for your chart by using the `query` key of the [matatika dataset yaml file](../cli/dataset-yaml).

-The `query` key in the dataset file is the sql query that is run against your chosen data store to retrieve data to use in displaying the insight.
+The `query` key in the dataset file is the sql query that is run against your chosen data store to retrieve data for use in displaying the insight.

+You use the [`metadata`](metadata) key to format how you are displaying the returned information.

 ### Example